Volunteer

 Will I get to work the annual Candlelight Tour?

 Yes!
-As our biggest and most popular event of the year, the Candlelight tour will need as many volunteers as possible.
+As our biggest and most popular event of the year, the Candlelight Tour always needs volunteers.